ajspurr/stroke_prediction/README.md

 ## Potential Next Steps
 - Productionaize chosen model
 - Improve models
-  - Hyperparamter tuning pre-SMOTE (explore how to optimize other models for unbalanced data)
+  - Hyperparamter tuning on models without using SMOTE (explore how to optimize other models for unbalanced data)
   - Explore feature engineering and feature importance